hernaangq/setup-chamaleon/README.md

-# CS553 HW #2 – Benchmarking BareMetal, Containers, and Virtual Machines - Hernan Garcia Quijano
+# CS553 HW #2 – Benchmarking BareMetal, Containers, and Virtual Machines

+Hernan Garcia Quijano

 ## Overview

-This project automates the benchmarking of CPU performance across different virtualization technologies (BareMetal, Docker containers, and KVM virtual machines) on the Chameleon Cloud.
-The automation is achieved using a set of shell scripts that configure the environment, orchestrate Docker/KVM, and run CPU benchmarks using `sysbench`.
+This project automates benchmarking of CPU, memory, disk, and network performance across different virtualization technologies (BareMetal, Docker containers, and KVM virtual machines) on the Chameleon Cloud.
+The automation is achieved using shell scripts for environment setup, orchestration, and running benchmarks with `sysbench` and `iperf`.

-## Project Structure
+## Repository Structure

-- `config-chamaleon.sh`: Script to configure the Chameleon server environment.
+- `config-chamaleon.sh`: Run this script when you start a Chameleon Cloud instance.
+It installs all required packages (sysbench, iperf, Docker, KVM, etc.) and configures the environment.

-- `run-docker.sh`: Automates launching and benchmarking inside a Docker container.
+- `docker/`: Contains scripts and Dockerfile for launching and benchmarking inside a Docker container.
+  - `Dockerfile`: Defines the benchmarking container image.
+  - `run-docker.sh`: Starts the Docker container to run benchmarks.

-- `run-vm.sh`: Automates launching and benchmarking inside a KVM virtual machine.
+- `vm/`: Contains scripts for launching and benchmarking inside a KVM virtual machine.
+  - `config-vm.sh`: Configures the VM environment.
+  - `run-vmKVM.sh`: Starts the KVM VM to run benchmarks.

+- `benchmarks/`: Contains scripts to run various benchmarks using sysbench.
-- `sysbench_cpu_loop.sh`: Runs the CPU benchmark using sysbench with configurable parameters.
+  - `sysbench_cpu_loop.sh`: CPU benchmarking (prime calculation).
+  - `sysbench_memory_loop.sh`: Memory benchmarking.
+  - `sysbench_disk_loop.sh`: Disk benchmarking.
-- `Dockerfile`: Docker image definition for benchmarking.
+  - `sysbench_network_loop.sh`: Network benchmarking.

 - `README.md`: Project documentation.

 ## Benchmarking Methodology

 - **CPU Benchmark**: Uses `sysbench` to measure CPU performance by calculating prime numbers up to 100,000.
+- **Memory, Disk, Network Benchmarks**: Uses corresponding sysbench scripts to measure performance.
 - **Virtualization Types**: Benchmarks are run on BareMetal, Docker containers, and KVM virtual machines.
 - **Scaling Study**: Varies the number of threads to analyze performance scaling.
-- **Efficiency Calculation**: Compares events per second across virtualization types to determine relative efficiency.
+- **Efficiency Calculation**: Compares events per second (or throughput) across virtualization types to determine relative efficiency.

 ## Usage